jjose96/BasicInfos/README.md

 2) Mongoose
 3) Body-parser

-Mongodb is a handy UI for viewing inserted documents and setting up database.
+Mongodb Compass is a handy UI for viewing inserted documents and setting up database.